-John S. McCain III National Center for Environmental Conflict Resolution
+National Center for Environmental Conflict Resolution

-Udall Certificate in Environmental Collaboration
+Certificate in Environmental Collaboration and Conflict Resolution (ECCR)

-Systematically analyze conflict and collaborative opportunities
+Systematically analyze conflict and collaborative opportunities.

-Design appropriate collaboration and conflict resolution processes
+Design appropriate and effective collaboration and conflict resolution processes.

-Manage conflict and build cooperation amongst diverse groups and teams
+Manage conflict and build cooperation amongst diverse groups and teams.

-Generate options, reach agreement, and document decisions to foster long-term commitments
+Generate options, reach agreement, and document decisions to foster long-term commitments.

-Communicate in ways that foster long-term relations and collaboration
+Communicate in ways that foster long-term relations and collaboration.

-Understand behaviors that build trust and cooperation between people, diverse groups, and teams
+Understand behaviors that build trust and cooperation.

-Collaboration, candidates must complete five courses within a five-year period.
+in ECCR, candidates must complete five courses within a five-year period.

 I see opportunities to apply skills I learn across all levels of work—modeling collaborative leadership skills for others;